 G. The Department's Decision.

-(1) The Department shall communicate the decision to grant or deny a resident-specific waiver to the assisted living manager in writing, including all appropriate supporting documentation, within 20 business days from receipt of the waiver request.
+(1) The Department shall communicate the decision to grant or deny a resident-specific waiver to the assisted living manager in writing, including all appropriate supporting documentation, within []30 calendar []days from receipt of the waiver request.

-(2) Informal Dispute Resolution.
+(2) Dispute of a Resident-Specific Waiver.

-(a) If the resident or the resident's appropriate representative disagrees with the Department's denial of a waiver request, the resident or the resident's appropriate representative may request informal dispute resolution of the Department's decision by:
+(a) If the resident or the resident's appropriate representative disagrees with the Department's denial of a waiver request, the resident or, as applicable, the resident representative,[ may dispute ]the Department's decision by:

-(i) Submitting a written request to the Department within 5 business days after receipt of the Department's denial; and
+(i) Submitting a written request to the Department within [[ 7 calendar days after receipt of the Department's denial; and

 (ii) Including in the written request the reasons why the Department's denial may be incorrect.

-(b) The Department shall consider the request and notify the resident or the resident representative appropriate representative within 5 business days of receipt of the request whether or not the Department's decision to deny a level of care waiver is sustained.
+(b) The Department shall consider the request and notify the resident or the resident representative ] within []7 calendar days of receipt of the request whether or not the Department's decision to deny a level of care waiver is sustained.

-(c) The Department's decision from the informal dispute resolution is not:
+(c) The Department's decision from the dispute is not:

 (i) A contested case as defined in State Government Article, §10-202(d), Annotated Code of Maryland; and